 The Emergency Procedures App

-A group of clinicians from Sydney, Australia have completed the second iteration of their FOAMed Emergency Procedures App.
+A group of clinicians from Sydney, Australia have completed the second iteration of their FOAMed Emergency Procedures App – available for free on Apple, Android and YouTube channel.
 The initial interview and process behind the app is outlined here

 The app is targeted at clinicians performing procedures within the emergency department.
 It is designed to help those training and as a memory aid for experienced clinicians.
 It is based on the Australasian College of Emergency Medicine (ACEM) syllabus, providing standardised recommendations for common emergency department procedures with the aim to reduce variation in practice and provide an evidenced-based methodology to assist providers to perform procedures safely and competently.

 The App is the result of a collaboration from clinicians around the world, who have given their time for free to make something incredibly useful.